 Flexamat is an articulated concrete block system comprising concrete blocks spaced out from each other and interlocked with a high-strength geogrid.

-It's a solution that you can use with vegetation to create the ultimate defense against the effects of ocean waves crashing into cliffs and taking sediment and sand with it.
+It's a solution that you can use with vegetation to create the ultimate defense against the effects of waves.